italonascimento/lemni/docs/docs/quick-start/components-structure.md

 # Component's Structure

-A Reuse component is a function which receives a `sources` object and returns a `sinks` object.
+A Lemni component is a function which receives a `sources` object and returns a `sinks` object.

 The `sources` is how we access - as streams - all the data from the React side, such as props, state, lifecycle, etc.

 The `sinks` is how we describe our component's behaviour and side effecs, in a declarative way.
-In other words, **side effects are never executed imperatively inside a component implementation; they are instead described in the sinks, to be isolated executed on the Reuse side**.
+In other words, **side effects are never executed imperatively inside a component implementation; they are instead described in the sinks, to be isolated executed on the Lemni side**.

 ```typescript
 const component = (sources) => {